Timber Cruise Basics

 What a Timber Cruise is Not

 A timber cruise is not a walk-through “guesstimate.”
-Many landowners have a narrative formed of a timberman who can stroll through a stand and, at a glance, calculate almost exact volumes.
+Many landowners have a mental image of a timberman who can stroll through a stand and, at a glance, calculate almost exact volumes.
 Over the years, I’ve heard many stories of these “wood whisperers” with almost magical board-foot-calculating abilities.
 While it’s true that some assess timber purchases this way, more times than not, they are buying the timber on the cheap and don’t have to worry about exacting precision.
 Accurate numbers are the result of proper planning, conscientious data collection, and thorough analysis.
-When it comes to evaluating your timber’s value, the stakes are too high to rely on unreliable hunches.
+When evaluating your timber’s value, the stakes are too high to rely on unreliable hunches.

 What is a Timber Cruise?

-A larger the number of samples, the more precise the estimate.
-However, the distribution of the samples, along with and correct measurement methods, also matters.
+The larger the number of samples, the more precise the estimate.
+However, the distribution of the samples, along with correct measurement methods, also matters.

 The Laws of Timber Cruising